soenia/mlops_hatespeech/reports/README.md

 Student 12371375 set up the continuous integration and wrote most of the unit tests.
 They also calculate the code coverage, Wandb logging and sweeping.
 Student 12590611 was in charge of Docker, the cloud setup and the deployment of the APIs.
 General documentation and code maintenance was done by both team members.
-We have used ChatGPT to help debug our code.
+We have used ChatGPT to help debug our code and GitHub Copilot to help write some of our code.